 Bear in mind, if you happen to receive Centrelink payments, you’ll need to consider that a gift of this nature could impact your benefits.4

 Signing as a guarantor

 Some lenders allow you to use the equity in your home as additional security for a loan taken out by your child.
 It’s essentially a promise by you to the lender that your child will abide by their responsibilities as a borrower.
 And, if they don’t or are unable to, that you will repay the loan for them.

 Going guarantor requires a lot of thought because if things don’t go to plan, the loan becomes your responsibility and you may have to sell your own home in the process to clear your child’s debt.5

-Going in as a joint borrower
+Going in as a co-owner

 If you sign as a joint borrower, you’re equally responsible for the home loan and must repay the entire debt with the principal borrower—your child—whether they default or not.